Lisa Pereira: Studio and Web Producer

 The hardest was an interview for the Irish Times with Danielle Mitterrand, the notoriously private wife of the then-French president.
 Mme.
 Mitterrand answered Lisa's list of 30-odd questions in a matter of minutes, giving very little away.
 A reporter's nightmare.

-Lisa was first reporter, then editor on Morning Ireland, before becoming Studio and Web Producer, in charge of feeding fresh material onto the programme while it's on air, and developing Morning Ireland's presence on the web.
+Lisa was first a reporter, then a Programme Editor on Morning Ireland, before becoming Studio and Web Producer, in charge of feeding fresh material onto the programme while it's on air, and developing Morning Ireland's presence on the web.

-Lisa did her university studies in Paris and the United States after a childhood spent in Venezuela, Libya, and Australia.
-Her father's career brought the family to these countries and, eventually, to Ireland, where Lisa completed her secondary school education.
+Lisa did her university studies in Paris and the United States after a childhood spent in Venezuela, Libya, Australia and then Ireland.

 Lisa is a mother of three and married to the photographer Billy Stickland.